netzkolchose/django-computedfields/docs/manual.rst

 - ``COMPUTEDFIELDS_BATCHSIZE_FAST``
     Batch size for `fast_update`, which scales much better with bigger batches than `bulk_update`.
-    Typically this can be be set to a value >1000, default is `COMPUTEDFIELDS_BATCHSIZE * 10`.
+    Typically this can be be set to a value >1000, default is 1000.

 Basic usage